Partner Organizations

 George Washington University Institute for Public Diplomacy and Global Communication

-Liaisons: Ambassador Philip Hughes, Senior Vice President
+Liaisons: Ambassador Philip Hughes, President

-Joyce Chandra, Executive Director
+Joyce Chandran, Executive Director

 The Council of American Ambassadors, founded in 1983, is the association of non-career United States ambassadors.
 A nonprofit and nonpartisan organization, the Council comprises more than 200 members whose ambassadorial service collectively extends over six decades and eleven U.S. Presidents.
+The Council supports the U.S. Department of State and its Chiefs of Mission, sponsors Fellowships to develop young leaders for careers in public diplomacy and international affairs.
+It also conducts semi-annual conferences and other programs for CAA members on current international issues.

 Council of American Ambassadors